archim6/PD_Website/README.md

-# Sample Website
+# PD Website

-A sample website for GitHub pages.
+A website for a PD assignment.
 Using Jekyll and Twitter Bootstrap.